-Inoculations (Policy JGCB)
+Immunizations (Policy JGCB)

-All students enrolling in any district school shall provide the building principal with proof of immunization of certain diseases or furnish documents to satisfy statutory requirements.
+All students enrolling in any district school shall provide the school nurse with proof of immunization of certain diseases or furnish documents to satisfy statutory requirements.
 Booster shots required by the Secretary of the Department of Health and Environment are also required.